brunozeravica/Password-Auditor-Generator/README.md

 The project contains several files, based on the requirements of the project:
 + *project.py* - The main application file.
 Contains the `main()` function, the CLI logic, the audit and generate passwords functionalities.
 + *test_project.py* - The unit test.
 Uses pytest and monkeypatch to simulate user inputs and verify that the scoring logic is consistent and all returned values are of the correct type.

+This was the final project for Harvard's CS50P course.
 + *passwords.txt* - A localized database of 10,000 common passwords.
 + *requirements.txt* - A list of the required external libraries